The-Notebookinator/notebookinator/utils.typ

 #import "/globals.typ"

+// TODO: document what context provides to the callback

 /// Utility function to help themes implement a table of contents
 ///
 /// - type (string): Takes either "frontmatter", "body", or "appendix"
 /// - callback (function): A function which takes the context of the entry as input, and returns the content for a single row
+/// -> content
 #let print_toc(type: "body", callback) = {
   locate(
     loc => {